Aaron Nemane

-Aaron Evans Nemane (born 26 September 1997) is a French professional footballer who plays for EFL League Two club Milton Keynes Dons.
+Aaron Evans Nemane (born 26 September 1997) is a French professional footballer who plays as a right winger or right wing-back for EFL League Two club Rotherham United.

-His previous clubs include Notts County, Amiens SC, Manchester City and Rangers.
+A graduate of the Manchester City academy, his previous clubs include Milton Keynes Dons, Notts County and Rangers.

 Early life

 Nemane was born in Amiens, France but was raised in Blackley, Manchester.
 He has not yet decided on his international future as he qualifies for both the French and English national teams.
 However, he has disclosed a preference to play for France.

 Career

 Manchester City

 Nemane joined the academy of Premier League club Manchester City at a young age, and rose through the ranks featuring regularly for the club's Elite Development Squad (EDS) side domestically and in the UEFA Youth League.

 Nemane joined Scottish Premiership club Rangers on 22 August 2017, on a five-month loan from Manchester City where he went on to make five appearances.
 Upon returning to Manchester City, Nemane was sent out on loan again for brief spells with Eredivisie club Go Ahead Eagles and Belgian First Division B side Tubize.
 At the conclusion of the 2018–19 season, Nemane was one of several EDS players released by Manchester City.